horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

     The transaction fees are relevant when a blockchain receives more transactions than it can fit in the block.
 In such cases, fees used to prioritize transactions, giving priority to transactions that pay higher fees.

-    Due to larger block size limit on Bitcoin Cash and generally lower volume of transactions on the BCH blockchain, the transaction fees are much lower there.
+    Due to larger block size limit and generally lower volume of transactions on the BCH blockchain, the transaction fees are much lower there.
 Even when someone pays 1 cent per transaction there is always enough space in the block to add it.

     That may change in the future if more people start transacting on Bitcoin Cash but now it's common to pay transaction fees as low as 1 cent.
 Sending a similar transaction on a Bitcoin blockchain can easily cost a couple of dollars or more.